enanomapper/nano-lazar-paper/nano-lazar.md

 For this study we have adapted the modular lazar (*la*zy *s*tructure *a*ctivity *r*elationships)
 read across framework [@Maunz2013] for nanoparticle model development and validation.

 lazar was originally developed for small molecules with a defined chemical structure and uses chemical fingerprints for the identification of similar compounds (*neighbors*).
-Nanoparticles in contrast do not have clearly defined chemical structures, but they can be characterised in terms of measured size, shape, physicochemical properties or the interaction with biological macromolecules.
+Nanoparticles in contrast do not have clearly defined chemical structures, but they can be characterised by their composition (core and coatings), measured properties (e.g. size, shape, physicochemical properties) or the interaction with biological macromolecules.
 Within nano-lazar we use these properties for the identification of similar nanoparticles (*neighbors*) and as descriptors for local QSAR models.

-nano-lazar follows the following basic workflow: For a given nanoparticle lazar
+nano-lazar makes read-across predictions with the following basic workflow: For a given nanoparticle lazar

-- searches in a database for similar nanoparticles (*neighbors*) with experimental data,
+- searches in a database for similar nanoparticles (*neighbors*) with experimental toxicity data,
 - builds a local QSAR model with these neighbors and
-- uses this model to predict the unknown activity of the query compound.
+- uses this model to predict the activity of the query compound.

 This procedure resembles an automated version of *read across* predictions in toxicology, in machine learning terms it would be classified as a